 Next is a medley of your recent apps in well-sized tiles, followed by your downloads, which you can change the order of – prioritising the apps you use the most.
 After that are content recommendations, which become more specific as time goes on.

-While the old Fire TV Stick lacked a few catch-up apps, the new one now has access to the expected broadcasters.
-BBC iPlayer, ITV Hub, All 4 and My5 are available to download, as well as Netflix and YouTube.
+While the old Fire TV Stick lacked a few catch-up apps, this one has access to all of the expected broadcasters.
+In the UK, BBC iPlayer, ITV Hub, All 4 and My5 are available to download, as well as Netflix and YouTube.

 Video content will be in 1080p quality, and up to Dolby Digital Plus 7.1 channel sound.
-If you want 4K content from Amazon or Netflix, you’ll have to go for the new Amazon Fire TV Stick 4K, which costs just £10 more than this.
+If you want 4K content from Amazon or Netflix, you’ll have to go for the newer Amazon Fire TV Stick 4K, which costs just a little more than this.

-You can also download games to the Stick’s internal memory, and purchase a separate games controller for £35, as you could with the old Fire TV Stick.
+You can also download games to the Stick’s internal memory, and purchase a separate games controller, as you could with the old Fire TV Stick.

 But just how well does it perform?
 Using a stream of Netflix’s How To Get Away With Murder as a test, the Stick performs well.
 The picture is as crisp and detailed as we would expect at this price and resolution, with suitable insight to the dark scenes and pop in bright colours.